 |Worcester Shrub Hill||Selly Oak||Hemel Hempstead|

-London Midland is also committed to spend £1/4 million per annum on minor work to aid accessibility.
+London Midland is also committed to spending £1/4 million per annum on minor work to aid accessibility.